-- 7.1 The Owners shall pay to the Council on completion of this Deed the reasonable legal costs of the Council incurred in the negotiation, preparation and execution of this Deed. - 7.2 No provision of this Deed shall be enforceable under the Contracts (Rights of Third Parties) Act 1999. - 7.3 This Deed shall be registrable as a local land charge by the Council. - 7.4 Where the agreement, approval, consent or expression of satisfaction is required by the Owners from the Council under the terms of this Deed such agreement, approval or consent or expression of satisfaction shall not be unreasonably withheld or delayed. - 7.5 Insofar as any clause or clauses of this Deed are found (for whatever reason) to be invalid or unenforceable then such invalidity or unenforceability shall not affect the validity or enforceability of the remaining provisions of this Deed. - 7.6 This Deed shall cease to have effect (insofar only as it has not already been complied with) if the Planning Permission shall be quashed, revoked or otherwise withdrawn or (without the consent of the Owners) it is modified by any statutory procedure or expires prior to Implementation.
+- 7.1 No provision of this Deed shall be enforceable under the Contracts (Rights of Third Parties) Act 1999. - 7.2 This Deed shall be registered as a local land charge by the Council. - 7.3 Where the agreement, approval, consent or expression of satisfaction is required by the Owner from the Council under the terms of this Deed such agreement, approval or consent or expression of satisfaction shall not be unreasonably withheld or delayed. - 7.4 Insofar as any clause or clauses of this Deed are found (for whatever reason) to be invalid or unenforceable then such invalidity or unenforceability shall not affect the validity or enforceability of the remaining provisions of this Deed. - 7.5 This Deed shall cease to have effect (insofar only as it has not already been complied with) if the Secretary of State refuses Planning Permission (and the refusal is not quashed following any legal proceedings) or if, having been granted, the Planning Permission shall be quashed, revoked or otherwise withdrawn or (without the consent of the Owner) it is modified by any statutory procedure or expires prior to Implementation. - 7.6 No person shall be liable for any breach of any of the planning obligations or other provisions of this Deed after it shall have parted with its entire interest in the Site or that part of the Site in relation to which such breach occurs but without prejudice to liability for any subsisting breach arising prior to parting with such interest.